Evref-BL/AI4Pharo/README.md

 # LLMDebugger

-This is an extension of the Pharo Debugger to query an LLM using the [Pharo HuggingFace API](https://github.com/Evref-BL/Pharo-HuggingFace) to do what ever we want.
+This is an extension of the Pharo Debugger to query an LLM using the [Pharo LLM project](https://github.com/Evref-BL/Pharo-LLMAPI) to do whatever we want.

 ## Installation